 Nothing escapes Smart’s watchful eyes.
 If an opposing post player excels on one block and struggles on the other, he’ll bend his defense and try to force him to that spot.
 If he notices a player’s accuracy dips when he takes a step inside the 3-point line, he’ll encourage that shooter to watch the position of his feet and stay farther out.

 This is where Hudl becomes such a powerful tool.
-Games can be divided into organized playlists, allowing the user the ability to immediately recall a specific set of plays.
+Games can be divided into organized playlists, allowing coaches immediately recall a specific set of plays.
 Want to see all of a player's shots from the left block?
 How about all your squads turnovers in the second half?
 These insights are just a click away.

 As the interview concludes, Smart rises, shakes hands and briskly exits to a neighboring gym where the rest of the squad is gathering for team photos.